 Dependent Variable

-Scores on the Saf ("Threshold") college entrance exam of 2003 in Israel were examined.
+Full test and subtest scores on the Saf ("Threshold") postsecondary admissions exam of 2003 in Israel were examined.

 Findings

-Consideration of alternative admission criteria is recommended, given the fact that students with learning disabilities utilizing testing Students with learning disabilities in Israel 269 accommodations did not achieve test scores comparable to those achieved by testees without disabilities.
-Finally, it is necessary to follow the academic and professional careers of students with learning disabilities in order to ascertain their level of success beyond enrollment itself.
+Consideration of alternative admission criteria was recommended, given the fact that students with learning disabilities performance of 269 students with learning disabilities were not comparable to admissions test scores of students without disabilities.
+The researchers noted that it would be necessary to follow the academic and professional careers of students with learning disabilities in order to ascertain their level of success beyond enrollment itself.
 Limitations of the study were reported, and future research possibilities were suggested.